lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorial8/tutorial.rst

     minimize 1.0e-4 1.0e-6 100 1000
     reset_timestep 0

+These commands were covered in earlier tutorials and should already be familiar.

-Then, let us densify the system to a target value of :math:`0.9~\text{g/cm}^3` by manually shrinking the simulation box at a constant rate.
+Then, let us densify the system to a target value of :math:`0.9~\text{g/cm}^3` by imposing the shrinking of the simulation box at a constant rate.
 The dimension parallel to the CNT axis is maintained fixed because the CNT is periodic in that direction.
 Add the following commands to **mixing.lmp**: